TNamdarian/seven-terraces/README.md

 ### Elements on every page
 #### Header
 1. Logo
-- Allows the user to easily recognise the brand of Seven Terraaces”.
+- Allows the user to easily recognise the brand of Seven Terraces”.
 If the user clicks on the logo, it will return the users to the “Home” section as they would expect.

 2. Navbar
 - Navigation Bar - Allows the user to easily navigate the website's sections and find what they are looking for with ease and speed.